C-STEM Supports Learning in School Districts Across California

 7. Teacher Training The District Coordinator and School Coordinators work with the C-STEM Center to setup professional development through C-STEM 2-Day Academy, 1-Week Institute, On-Site Professional Development, or Train-the-Trainer Program in your school, district, county, or region.

-8. Purchase required equipment and software All equipment and software should be purchased, with C-STEM discount, prior to training to ensure timely implementation.
-More information can be found on the Program Support page as well as our Implementation Brochure.
+8. Purchase required equipment and software All equipment and software (with C-STEM discount for Ch) should be purchased prior to training to ensure timely implementation.
+More information can be found on the Program Support page.
 Please note that some software and hardware will be purchased through our partners, not through the C-STEM Center.

 Please sign up for our newsletter on our Contact Us page for site updates.